dwesely/trombone_champ_qtpy/README.md

 ## Lessons learned
 * Rotary encoder pins must be sequential on the QT PY: https://github.com/adafruit/circuitpython/issues/5334
 * The toy gun worked very well as a case, there was fairly little modification
+* The mouse_abs library tended to scroll endlessly until I added "self.report[5] = 0" to the report functions.

 The following image is a Fritzing representation of the collapsed circuit.
 Using 7-pin female headers, the QT PY was raised above the Schmitt Trigger, which was mounted using a 14-pin DIP socket.
 The ceramic capacitors are not shown in this representation, but they fit beneath the Schmitt Trigger, inside the DIP socket.
 This is probably a terrible way to do it, but it worked enough for me, and it looked cool in the foam dart gun case.